brunoguilherme1/blueskypost/README.md

 ### 5. Image Understanding

-For posts with images, the agent can download Bluesky image CIDs and analyze them using an OpenAI vision model.
-The image module produces concise visual context such as visible objects, text, meme meaning, or symbolic context.
+For posts with images, the agent can download Bluesky image CIDs and analyze them with an OpenAI vision model.
+The image module extracts concise visual context, including visible objects, embedded text, meme cues, and symbolic meaning.

 Main file: